What Are VARs (Value Added Resellers)?

 While most consumers embrace technology and feel comfortable with standard devices, many struggle with independent and specialized applications, software, and hardware.
 Resellers step in to fill a gap in the marketplace and complement manufacturer products and services.
 The customer-focused approach leads to the five core reasons consumers prefer working with VARs.

-One of the reasons for working with VARs is they save consumers money.
+One of the reasons for working with VARs is cost optimization.
 Most manufacturers offer resellers discounts on products, which they can pass to the consumer.
-Also, resellers typically invest in infrastructure, systems, personnel, training, research, and testing, meaning consumers don't have to invest in those things, saving significant time and money. - ESTABLISHES TRUST
+Also, resellers typically invest in infrastructure, systems, personnel, training, research, and testing, meaning consumers don't have to invest in those things, saving significant time and money.

 Unlike OEMs, VARs have the time and the business model to invest in consumer relationships.
 Their business is about establishing long-term, ongoing relationships and services — that's how they make their money.
 That said, consumers only continue working with VARs because the companies prove their value.
 They demonstrate knowledge, commitment, and clarity of service, meaning they establish trust.

-What are VARs?
-They are value-added resellers with a consumer focus.
+Now you know what VARs are: They’re value-added resellers with a consumer focus.
 As resellers, they know OEM products, can drive business, and create a presence in the marketplace.
 We use VARs to help us deliver flawless services.
-Check out TSP to learn more about what we can do to amplify your team and simplify your service.
+Check out TSP to learn more about what we can do to amplify your IT workforce and simplify your IT maintenance needs.

 Related news